 It’s been a rough couple of weeks here around our house.
 You can’t imagine how difficult it has been at times.
 Definitely a roller coaster ride!
 So much has been going on between basketball winding down (finish in mid-March) and running to games, to dealing with migraines (me and Becca).
 Emily’s been having a rough time with pain from her EDS and she’s been having bad hypoglycemic attacks again.
+Chronic illness is so hard sometimes.
 Then to top it all off my mother’s birthday would have been on Sunday.

 Geez!
 Calgon take me away!!!!
 Please note!
 I am not whining!!!
 It may sound like it but I’m not.
 I think sometimes we just need to vent.
 Better out than in right?
 Ok, so that was my homeschool mommy vent!

-It is tough to homeschool a child that is chronically sick.
+It is tough to homeschool a child that is chronically sick with EDS or any other chronic illness.
 It frustrates me that I have to make her do school even when she doesn’t feel up to it.
-I’d rather her be able to lie in bed and rest, but school must be done.
+I’d rather her be able to lie in bed and rest, but schoolwork must be done.
 I’m tired of having to cram in tons of work on the days or nights that she does feel good, but it must be done.
 Sometimes I just want to scream and so does she.
 I think my saving grace has been that God has given me the attitude that it could always be worse.
 When I feel like I’m at the end of my rope, I try to repeat that to myself.
 Most of the time it helps, but sometimes you just have to be patient with yourself and your child and breathe and pray through it.